Completing your return: Steps 3 and 4

 Deemed residents

-You can claim a deduction if you reported foreign income on your return that is tax-free in Canada because of a tax treaty such as support payments that you received from a resident of another country and reported on line 12800 of your return.
+You can claim a deduction if you reported foreign income on your return that is tax-free in Canada because of a tax treaty.

-Under the Canada-United States (U.S.) tax treaty, you can claim a deduction equal to 15% of the U.S. Social Security benefits, including U.S. Medicare premiums, that you reported as income on line 11500 of your return.
+Under the Canada-United States (U.S.) tax treaty, you can claim a deduction equal to 15% of the U.S. Social Security benefits, including U.S. Medicare premiums paid on your behalf, that you reported as income on line 11500 of your return.

 • The deceased person was your spouse or common-law partner immediately before they died